 Diversity & Local Hiring

 Freeport is committed to fostering a culture that is inclusive and representative of the communities where we operate.
 Ninety-nine percent of our employees are from the countries where we operate.
 One of our greatest opportunities to contribute to our host communities is through local employment and capacity building.
 Local employment directly contributes to the economic and social development of surrounding communities.
-Moreover, hiring locally incorporates local cultures and knowledge into our company, which can strengthen our programs and enhance our global inclusion and diversity through increased awareness, understanding and perspectives.
+Moreover, hiring locally incorporates local cultures and knowledge into our company, which can strengthen our programs and enhance global inclusion and diversity through increased awareness, understanding and perspectives.
 We believe varied workforce perspectives throughout our organization make us stronger.

 Hiring locally is a commitment we make to our host communities.
 It is from this context that we must tailor our approach to inclusion and diversity — by all definitions — across our global business.
 We aspire for the diversity of our global workforce to reflect the diversity of the communities where we operate.
-In North America, 47% of our employee base is racially or ethnically diverse, including 40% Hispanic representation and 4% self-identified Native Americans / Alaskan Natives.
-In Indonesia, 98% of our PT-FI employee base is Indonesian, 40% of whom are Papuan.
+In North America, 48% of our employee base is racially or ethnically diverse, including 40% Hispanic representation and 4% self-identified Native Americans / Alaskan Natives.
+In Indonesia, 98% of our employee base is Indonesian, including 41% who are Indigenous Papuan.

-Most people employed at our operations are host country nationals.
 We retain expatriate expertise for managerial and technical roles only when certain expert skills are not available in local communities.
 Expatriates and inpatriates receive cultural training upon their arrival to a new location.
-On average, expats represent less than 1% of people employed at our operations globally.
+On average, expatriates represent less than 1% of people employed at our operations globally.

-As we move forward, enhanced communications, collaboration, job opportunities and talent sharing across our sites will help us leverage the unique perspectives and local knowledge that exists within our organization.
-We will be considering ways to collect and gather the most meaningful data for each of our operations.
-We also will seek ways to encourage and promote job opportunities for our indigenous communities and other underrepresented minority groups across the organization, and we will focus on engaging with and encouraging our contractors to employ diverse and representative candidates.
+As we move forward, we believe enhanced communications, collaboration, job opportunities and talent sharing across our sites will help us leverage the unique perspectives and local knowledge within our organization.
+We also will seek ways to encourage and promote job opportunities for our Indigenous communities and other underrepresented minority groups across the organization, and we plan to focus on engaging with and encouraging our contractors to employ diverse and representative candidates.

-Gender diversity continues to be an important focus for Freeport.
-We believe that progressing an inclusive workplace culture that extends beyond our operational boundaries and into our communities is a critical driver to attracting, promoting and retaining top female talent.
+Gender diversity continues to be an important focus for Freeport in recognition that progressing an inclusive workplace culture that extends beyond our operational boundaries and into our communities is a critical driver for attracting, promoting and retaining top female talent.
 We are proactively working to retain and attract women to work at Freeport, and we have been working to promote an inclusive culture and to support well-being initiatives including flexible work hours at some sites, access to health and wellness resources and establishing a new parental leave policy.

-Part of our work moving forward is to better understand the specific regional contexts and drivers behind the lower numbers of women in these regions and to find ways to support inclusivity through capacity building, resilience, skills, knowledge and career development opportunities as well as finding ways to support our people outside the workplace.
-While inclusion and diversity issues take time to identify and resolve, our organizational and workforce transformation and the rollout of Freeport Edge behaviors that will guide our high-performance culture focuses on addressing these challenges, increasing overall employee engagement and satisfaction, and finding ways to retain our female talent.
+Part of our ongoing work moving forward is to better understand the specific regional contexts and drivers behind the lower numbers of women in certain regions and to find ways to support inclusivity through capacity building, resilience, skills, knowledge and career development opportunities ― as well as finding ways to support our people outside the workplace.
+While inclusion and diversity issues take time to identify and resolve, we are focused on addressing these challenges, increasing overall employee engagement and satisfaction, and finding ways to retain women at Freeport.

 FAIR & EQUAL REMUNERATION PRACTICES

-Our approach to compensation and benefits is market-based and competitive and informed by annual benchmarking and analysis.
 We are committed to respecting the rights of our workforce, including paying fair and equal wages.
+Our approach to compensation and benefits is market-based, competitive and informed by annual benchmarking and analysis.
 This includes equal pay for equal work and compensation levels that support the acquisition of the goods and services necessary for an average-size family to meet their basic needs in the geographic locations where we operate — often referred to as a living wage.

-In early 2021, we partnered with BSR, a global sustainability non-profit, to conduct a living wage assessment for both full-time and part-time employees at 14 of our operating and processing sites in the U.S., Chile, Peru and Indonesia.
+Additionally, in 2021, we partnered with BSR, a global sustainability nonprofit, to conduct a living wage assessment for both full-time and part-time employees.
+The first phase of work included our largest 14 operating sites in the U.S., Chile, Peru and Indonesia.
 In late 2021, we completed phase two of the assessment, adding 23 additional sites, which include office locations, remediation and discontinued operations and smaller processing locations to complete our global assessment.
-BSR’s living wage benchmark exceeds the minimum country wage in all 14 locations assessed.
-The analysis found that of the more than 21,000 employees in these locations, all employees met BSR’s living wage benchmark for their respective locations.
-We plan to complete the assessment for the remainder of our direct employees later in the year and integrate the assessment into our annual compensation review processes across our global operations.
-We also will seek to extend our living wage commitment to our on-site contractors in the future.
+BSR’s living wage benchmark exceeds the minimum wage in all of Freeport’s 37 locations assessed.
+The assessment found that of the more than 24,700 employees included in the assessment, all employees met BSR’s living wage benchmark for their respective locations.

 BACK TO WORKFORCE > INCLUSION & DIVERSITY